run2bizdocs/docs-1/en/docs/citsmart-esp-8/3-additional-features/mobile-and-field-service/apps/citsmart-app-ios.md

 1-  Before getting started

-2-  Installing and Configuring the App on the Mobile;
+2-  Installing and Configuring the app on the Mobile;

-3-  Using the App on Mobile.
+3-  Using the app on Mobile.

 Before getting started
 ----------------------